Lasting Transformation: Behavior Change That Sticks with Eric Zimmer

 Build the three containers: community, path, and contribution

 A good community does not have to be dramatic or confessional.
 It simply gives your nervous system more cues of reality than your private loop can provide.
+Trying to change something important while surrounded by people who reinforce the old version is a mismatch that exhausts your biology over time.

 Look for people who can:

-- normalize the difficulty without normalizing self-abandonment,
+- normalize difficulty without normalizing self-abandonment,

 - tell the truth kindly,